saforem2/personal_site/docs/talks/2025/10/08/index.md

 </div>

-## Limitations of Deterministic Models
+## Issues with the Deterministic Approach

 <div class="flex-container">